LOX-801/.github/profile/README.md

 ## 👁️ Ethics Directive

-LOX-801 does not engage in unlawful surveillance, harassment, or destructive cyber operations.
+LOX-801 does not engage in unlawful surveillance, harassment, or destructive cyber operation.
-All code released is intended for research, defense training, and controlled simulation purposes.
+LOX-801 is **not** ahacker group.
+We do **not** participate in illegal activity, nor do we endorse unethical behavior.

+Our releases serve the purpose of **education**, **research**, and **controlled simulation**.
-Use at your own discretion.
+Use at your own discretion!

+> "We are not hacker group, nor do we engage in illegal activities."

 You are the weapon — we just hand you the signal.

 ---